 Keep their desk/study space at home clean and tidy: Weekly or monthly clean ups may be in order for their home study space, too.
 Modeling this goes a long way and eventually they will become more proficient in this area.
 We love our rotary desk organizer for holding just about everything needed for homework in one place.

 It is so important to get kids really proficient at keeping track of their own homework assignments.
 This can be super tough for ADHD kids because it involves some executive functioning skills that may be slow to develop.

-The earlier you start with this the better, so by the time kids hit high school they have practiced this skill and have found their preferred way to record their assignments.
+The earlier you start with this the better, so by the time kids hit high school they have practiced this skill and have gained the skill of planning .

 4. Create an inviting study space